apollographql/apollo/docs/source/tutorial/mutations.md

 `;
 ```

 Just like before, we're using the `gql` function to wrap our GraphQL mutation so it can be parsed into an AST.
 We're also importing some components that we'll use in the next steps.
-Now, let's bind this mutation to our component by passing it to the `useMutation` Hook:
+Now, let's bind this mutation to our component by passing it to the `useMutation` hook:

 _src/pages/login.js_